• Skip to primary navigation

 (I’d like to take a moment to appreciate our elders, who used to make this by hand (mortar & pestle) - even my mom back in the day)

-• It’s a never fail recipe - works every time!
+• It’s a never-fail recipe - works every time!

 • Stores for months in the fridge

-• Can be used as a dip, in a sandwich (shawarma sauce), as a sauce for pastas, in bakes, in salads and so much more
+• Pairs well with so many foods.
+Can be used as a garlic dipping sauce, as garlic kebab sauce, as a sauce for pasta, in bakes, in salads and so much more

-• Is super garlicky!
+• It is super garlicky!

-✔️What You’ll Need
+🧄 Ingredients You’ll Need

 oil, lemon, salt and garlic laid out

-Garlic is best used in its fresh form, this will yield the best and strongest flavor.
-Select good quality firm bulbs.
-Add the peeled cloves directly into the blender/food processor/immersion blender.
+Garlic is best used in its fresh form for this recipe, this will yield the best and strongest flavor.
+Select good quality firm bulbs and take out any of the green parts.

 If you must, frozen garlic is okay to use.
 DO NOT use garlic powder.

 Oil should be neutral such as sunflower, canola, or vegetable oil.
+It is best to avoid heavy oils such as olive oil.

-Salt helps to boost the flavor.
+Salt helps to boost the flavor and break down the garlic in step 1.

 a brown bowl with toum